segmentio/segment-docs/src/unify/Traits/recommended-items.md

 Based on a user's past interactions, this trait generates a list of up to 5 items, like products, articles, or songs, that each user is most likely to engage with.
 This recommendation is designed for cases where you want to personalize experiences, like email content, in-app recommendations, or website suggestions, to fit each user's unique preferences.

-In this guide, you’ll learn how to set up a Recommended Item trait, as well as best practices to get the most out of your recommendations.
+In this guide, you’ll learn how Recommended Items works, how to set up a Recommended Item trait, and best practices to get the most out of your recommendations.

 ## How Recommended Items works